 \subsection{Results}

-The relative impact of magnification of sources on a tangential shear profile is shown by the orange `upward'-triangles in Fig.\,\ref{pic:shearprofs}.
+The relative impact of magnification of sources on a tangential shear profile is shown by the orange `upward' triangles in Fig.\,\ref{pic:shearprofs}.

 As expected, the net effect depends on the local slope \as; the effect is typically of the order of \(1\) to \(2\%\) per bin.
-In the two panels on the left hand side in Fig.\,\ref{pic:shearprofs} the local slope \as\ is larger than unity and the shear signal is enhanced, while in the two panels on the right \(\as <1\), which reverses the effect.
+In the two panels on the left-hand side in Fig.\,\ref{pic:shearprofs}, the local slope \as\ is larger than unity, and the shear signal is enhanced; while in the two panels on the right, \(\as <1\), which reverses the effect.
 Also, the magnification effect is stronger for smaller separations $\theta$.

-This is seen more clearly in Fig.\,\ref{pic:sheardiff_source} which compares the absolute difference of source-magnified to magnification-corrected shear profiles.
+This is seen more clearly in Fig.\,\ref{pic:sheardiff_source}, where the absolute difference of source-magnified to magnification-corrected shear profiles is compared.
 The shear profiles vary with \as\ for constant redshifts \zds\ according to Table~\ref{tab:magvsa}a.
-The difference between the expected and `measured' shear profiles in Fig.\,\ref{pic:sheardiff_source} is the bias that we estimated in Sect.\,\ref{Sect:Msl} and given in Eq.\,(\ref{eq:102}).
-We calculate the first and the third line of~(\ref{eq:102}) using the numerical data and show them as solid and dotted lines, respectively.
+The difference between the expected and `measured' shear profiles in Fig.\,\ref{pic:sheardiff_source} is the bias that we estimated in Sect.\,\ref{Sect:Msl} and gave in Eq.\,(\ref{eq:102}).
+We calculated the first and the third line of~(\ref{eq:102}) using the numerical data and show them as solid and dotted lines, respectively.
 Both models are in good agreement with the numerical data for moderate \as.
-However, for very steep \(\as\gtrsim2\) the weak lensing approximation \(|\mu-1|\ll1\) is not sufficient anymore; although large magnifications are rare, they affect the number counts significantly.
+However, for very steep \(\as\gtrsim2,\) the weak lensing approximation \(|\mu-1|\ll1\) is not sufficient anymore; although large magnifications are rare, they affect the number counts significantly.